webqit/webflo/README.md

 ```

 > **Note**
 > <br>The above function is built as part of your application's JS bundle on calling `npm run generate` on your terminal.
 (It is typically bundled to the file `./public/bundle.js`.
-And the `--auto-embeds` flag in that command gets this automatically embeded into your `./public/index.html` page as `<script type="module" src="/bundle.js"></script>`.)
+And the `--auto-embeds` flag in that command gets this automatically embeded on your `./public/index.html` page as `<script type="module" src="/bundle.js"></script>`.)
 Then it responds from right in the browser on visiting http://localhost:3000.

 For *browser-based* applications that want to support offline usage via Service-Workers (e.g Progressive Web Apps), Webflo allows us to define equivalent handlers for requests hitting the Service Worker.
 These worker-based handlers go into a directory named `worker`.